Table of contents

 A baby formula ingredient list can vary widely, but there are certain components that must be present.
 The Food and Drug Administration (FDA) requires minimum amounts of 29 different nutrients in baby formulas.
 At least 9 of those have specified levels that cannot be exceeded for every 100 calorie-serving of formula.

 Note that baby formulas are designed to meet the highly complex nature of an infant’s biological needs.
 Because breast milk is the optimal source of nutrition for babies, baby formula exists to mimic its composition as closely as possible in both its physical and nutritional properties.

-This is precisely why it’s not safe or appropriate to substitute milk beverages, whether dairy or plant-based, in place of baby formula or breast milk for babies.
-Milk beverages like these simply do not have the caloric density, nutrient composition, or carefully-planned components to support a baby’s growth and development, and would therefore be dangerous to use them as a substitute.
+This is precisely why it’s not safe or appropriate to substitute milk beverages, whether dairy or plant-based, in place of baby or toddler formula, or breast milk for babies.
+Milk beverages like these simply do not have the caloric density, nutrient composition, or carefully planned components to support a baby’s growth and development.
+It would, therefore, be dangerous to use them as a substitute.

 Stick to baby formulas with the purpose of nourishing babies well.
 Here is a baby formula ingredient list, which tells you everything required when creating them:

 - Fat-Soluble Vitamins A, D, E, K

 - B Vitamins: B6, B12, Niacin, Thiamine, Riboflavin, Pantothenic Acid, Folic Acid